vendor-mtk-sources/Amazon-Fire_HD10_11th_Gen/README.txt

 BUILDING BUSYBOX (if applicable)
 --------------------------------
-You will need the files platform.tar and build.tar.gz from the tarball to build busybox.

-1. Extract build.tar.gz tarball if it exists.

-2. Check build_busybox_config.sh if any additional compilers are needed.
+1. Check build_busybox_config.sh if any additional compilers are needed.

-3. Execute the script by running:
+2. Execute the script by running:

     ./build_busybox.sh "<path to platform.tar>" "<target output directory>"

 BUILDING UBOOT (if applicable)
 ------------------------------
-You will need the files platform.tar and build.tar.gz from the tarball to build uboot.

-1. Extract build.tar.gz tarball if it exists.

-2. Check build_uboot_config.sh if any additional compilers are needed.
+1. Check build_uboot_config.sh if any additional compilers are needed.

-3. Execute the script by running:
+2. Execute the script by running:

     ./build_uboot.sh "<path to platform.tar>" "<target output directory>"